-The Commission entered into a Professional Services Agreement (Agreement) with the Oklahoma Department of Environmental Quality (DEQ) to provide certain administrative services on behalf of the Commission on an annual basis from July 1st to June 30th.
-The Agreement may be renewed at (1) year intervals.
-The Commission has exercised the renewal option for the fiscal year ended June 30, 2023.
-Total administrative expenses under the Agreement for the years ended June 30, 2022 and 2021 were \$6,909 and 5,000, respectively.
+The Commission ended its Professional Services Agreement with the Oklahoma Department of Environmental Quality on September 30, 2022 and entered into a new Professional Service Agreement with Amber Miller to provide certain administrative services on behalf of the Commission on an annual basis from July 1st to June 30th.
+The Agreement can be renewed at (1) year intervals.
+The Commission has exercised the renewal option for the fiscal year ending June 30, 2024.
+Total administration expenses under the agreements for the years ended June 30, 2023 and 2022 were \$6,500 and \$6,909 respectively.